-15 Gilbert v.
+18 Gilbert v.
 City of Sunnyvale (2005) 130 Cal.App.4th 1264, 1274-1275.

-16 Government Code section 17559(b), which provides that a claimant or the state may commence a proceeding in accordance with the provisions of section 1094.5 of the Code of Civil Procedure to set aside a decision of the Commission on the ground that the Commission's decision is not supported by substantial evidence in the record.
+19 Government Code section 17559(b), which provides that a claimant or the state may commence a proceeding in accordance with the provisions of section 1094.5 of the Code of Civil Procedure to set aside a decision of the Commission on the ground that the Commission's decision is not supported by substantial evidence in the record.

-because the claimant used an indirect cost rate calculation that did not comply with its federally approved indirect cost rate or the state Form FAM-29C as required by the claiming instructions.
-Claimant asserts that the parameters and guidelines are permissive, allowing the claimant to calculate the indirect cost rate any way it chooses.

-parameters and guidelines, which direct claimants to claim indirect costs consistently with the claiming instructions by using either the state's FAM-29C method, or a federally approved OMB Circular A-21 method.
-Instead, claimant used an alternative method to claim indirect costs of 47.3% for fiscal year 2000-2001 and 47.8% in fiscal year 2001-2002.
-Thus, the reduction is correct as a matter of law.
+development of indirect cost rates. indirect costs claimed for fiscal years 2000-2001 and 2001-2002 because the claimant used an indirect cost rate calculation that it was not a federally approved indirect cost rate, a rate calculated using the state Form FAM-29C, the default 7% rate, or a higher rate supported by documentation as required by the claiming instructions.
+Claimant asserts that the parameters and guidelines are permissive, allowing the claimant to calculate the indirect cost rate any way it chooses. lacking in evidentiary support-Claimant did not comply with the parameters and guidelines, which direct claimants to claim indirect costs consistently with the claiming instructions by using either of the four methods of calculation provided for in the claiming instructions; the state's FAM-29C method, a federally approved OMB Circular A-21 method, a default 7%, or a higher rate if supported by documentation.
+Instead, claimant used an alternative method to claim indirect costs of 47.3% for fiscal year 2000-2001 and 47.8% in fiscal year 2001-2002 but did not provide documentation to support the rate used.
+Thus, the Controller's reduction is correct as a matter of law.
 In addition, the Controller's recalculation of indirect costs using a 30% federally approved rate under OMB A-21, which the claimant used in fiscal year 1999-2000, is not arbitrary, capricious, or entirely lacking in evidentiary support.
 Reduction based on understated offsetting health service fee revenues.
-Claimant asserts that the student enrollment information provided in the reimbursement claims is accurate.
-The Controller 's audit found claimant did not provide any documentation to support the enrollment data provided in the reimbursement claims and recalculated student enrollment and fees collected based upon data provided by claimant to the California Community Colleges Chancellor's Office, increasing offsetting revenue.

-Correct as a matter of law and not arbitrary, capricious, or entirely lacking in evidentiary support -Staff finds that claimant did not provide any documentation to support the enrollment data used to calculate offsetting revenue, as required by the parameters and guidelines, and, thus, the Controller's reduction is correct as a matter of law.
-Staff further finds that the Controller's recalculation of student enrollment using data provided by claimant to the Chancellor's Office was not arbitrary, capricious, or entirely lacking in evidentiary support.
+Claimant asserts that the student enrollment fee information provided in the reimbursement claims is accurate.
+The Controller 's audit found claimant did not provide any documentation to support the enrollment data provided in the reimbursement claims and recalculated student enrollment fees collected based upon revenue data provided by claimant during the audit (GLD 144-02 printouts), increasing offsetting revenue.
+Correct as a matter of law and not arbitrary, capricious, or entirely lacking in evidentiary support - Staff finds that claimant did not provide any documentation to support the enrollment data used to calculate offsetting revenue, as required by the parameters and guidelines, and, thus, the Controller's reduction is correct as a matter of law.
+Staff further finds that the Controller's recalculation of student enrollment using revenue data provided by claimant during the audit was not arbitrary, capricious, or entirely lacking in evidentiary support.